 The easiest way to get around the city is by bus.
 Buses run every 15-30 minutes between the city and the university on weekdays.

-Getting around by bike throughout the year is super popular!
+Getting around by bike throughout the year is popular among our students!

 Find your way around campus

 LTU offers a variety of services to their students, to get an overview please click here: